minio/docs/source/index.rst

 such as versioning and replication.

 1\) Create a Data Folder
-   Create a folder on the local drive for MinIO to use for object storag operations.
+   Create a folder on the local drive for MinIO to use for object storage operations.
 For example:

    .. code-block:: shell